cloudmesh-community/book/chapters/prg/python/python-cmd.md

     -12.0
     calc >>> bye, bye

-In this case we are using the prompt and intro class variables to
+In this case, we are using the prompt and intro class variables to
     define what the default prompt looks like and a welcome message when the command interpreter is invoked.

-In the `add` and `subtract` commands we are using the strip and split
+In the `add` and `subtract` commands we are using the strip and split methods to parse all arguments.
+If you want to get fancy, you can
-    methods to parse all arguments.
-If you want to get fancy, you can use Python modules like getopts or argparse for this, but this is not necessary in this simple example.
+    use Python modules like `getopts` or `argparse` for this, but this is not necessary in this simple example.

 Help Messages